krzysztofarendt/vimrc/README.md

 # My NeoVim environment

-I use mostly NeoVim instead of Vim, so my configuration file `init.lua` should be up-to-date.
+Nowadays, I use mostly NeoVim instead of Vim, so `init.lua` is more up-to-date than `.vimrc`.

 ## Installation instructions